 BitterSweet: Linked through Slavery authors are researchers, writers, teachers and filmmakers and others who have come together in this blog through Coming to the Table (CTTT) to share personal stories about the nature of our fraught connections to slavery and racism in this country.
 Our intent is to look honestly at the hard stuff in order to blaze a pathway toward reconciliation.
-Our primary bloggers are Prinny Anderson, Felicia Furman, Dave Hardesty, Dionne Ford Kurtti, Carol Maurer, Grant Hayter-Menzies, Ann Neel and Pam Smith.
+The original bloggers were Prinny Anderson, Felicia Furman, Dave Hardesty, Dionne Ford Kurtti, Carol Maurer, Grant Hayter-Menzies, Ann Neel and Pam Smith.
 (See individual biographies beneath the Storytellers tab.)
+A next generation of writers is adding fresh insights and powerful stories.
 We welcome guest contributors.
 (See Write for BitterSweet.)

 As enslaved or enslaver, our ancestors were bonded together through their participation in an economic system in which one side was subject to the complete control over the labor and family lives of the other, whether on small farms or on large plantations or in cities or towns.
 And sometimes this relationship included kinship.
 In our journeys of discovery, it is not surprising that we come across deeply disturbing evidence of experiences in slavery that trigger painful feelings on both sides.
 When hard truths are faced with honesty and compassion, healing becomes possible.
 Sometimes acknowledging the damages done in the past can lead to a mutual new understanding and, for some, a new friendship or “cousin” relationship.
 These remarkable interactions become more prevalent as more and more people find these linked connections with each other.